Known Issues and FAQs

 If you have multiple emails associated with Login.gov, know that IFTDSS will use whichever email you entered when signing on to your Login.gov session.
 Ensure that you use the email associated with your IFTDSS account to sign into Login.gov in order to ensure the correct credentials are being used.

-User Created Edit Rules can be applied to any landscape.
+Important!
+User Created Edit Rules are currently the primary method for editing landscapes in IFTDSS.
+These can be applied to any landscape.

 Replicating Default Fuels Treatment Rules is difficult because they rely on LANDFIRE Look-up (LFLU) tables which are used by IFTDSS when Default Fuel Treatment / Disturbance Edit Rules are implemented.
 The LFLU tables are used to adjust the fuel attributes of cells, including: fuel model, canopy cover, stand height, canopy base height, and canopy bulk density, based on the type and intensity of treatment or disturbance and the time that has elapsed since that treatment or disturbance.
 This makes the rules difficult to reproduce on an area that has several combinations of fuel attributes.